 A deep knowledge of all things movie related is required to get the most out of Cinelinx.
 Cinelinx is a good game if you have the right audience, and that audience will most likely love the game, but that really limits the game's appeal to a very niche group of people who have a large knowledge base of all things movies prior to playing the game.

 Cinelinx is a good movie trivia game that takes the activity of Six Degrees of Kevin Bacon and smashes it together with dominoes to create a fun, competitive game.
-There is a gigantic caveat here though; people who are unfamiliar with movies or who only have a passing interest will be absolutely lost and will not be competitive without heavy house ruling or active use of IMDB.
-The inverse is true as well, people who absolutely love movies who have a deep knowledge of movies, genres, actors and directors should also absolutely love Cinelinx.
+There is a gigantic caveat here, though; people who are unfamiliar with movies or who only have a passing interest will be absolutely lost and will not be competitive without heavy house rulings or active use of IMDB.
+The inverse is true as well; people who absolutely love movies and have a deep knowledge of movies, genres, actors, and directors should also absolutely love Cinelinx.